Data Protection Information

 The processing of users' personal data enables us to analyze the surfing behavior of our users.
 By evaluating the data obtained, we are able to compile information about the use of the individual components of our website.
 This enables us to continuously improve our website and its user-friendliness.
 Thus, we also have a legitimate interest in processing the data in accordance with Art.
 6, para.
 1, lit. f GDPR.
 By anonymizing the IP address the users' interests in the protection of their personal data are sufficiently taken into account.

 Duration of storage

 The data will be deleted as soon as it is no longer needed for our recording purposes, which is after 365 days.

-Our users have the option to opt out of the analysis process on our website.
-To do so, please follow the corresponding link.
-In this case another cookie is placed on your computer and signals our system not to save the user's data.
-If the user deletes the corresponding cookie from his own system in the meantime, he must set the opt-out cookie again.
+We offer our users the option of opting out of the analysis process on our website.
+To do this, you must follow the corresponding link.
+In this way, another cookie is set on their system, which signals to our system not to store the user's data.
+If the user deletes the corresponding cookie from their own system in the meantime, they must set the opt-out cookie again.

-You can find more information on the privacy settings of the Matomo software here: https://matomo.org/docs/privacy/.
+For more information on the privacy settings of the Matomo software, please see the following link: https://matomo.org/docs/privacy/.